 Asparagus, beans, some other plant-based foods, and mushrooms are also sources of purines, but research suggests that these do not trigger gout attacks and do not impact uric acid levels.

-Various epidemiological studies have shown that purine-rich vegetables, whole grains, nuts and legumes, and less sugary fruits, coffee, and vitamin C supplements lower blood uric acid levels, but do not decrease the risk of gout, whereas red meat, fructose-containing beverages, and alcohol increase the risk.
+Various epidemiological studies have shown that purine-rich vegetables, whole grains, nuts and legumes, and less sugary fruits, coffee, and vitamin C supplements lower blood uric acid levels, but do not decrease the risk of gout.
+Red meat, fructose-containing beverages, and alcohol can increase the risk.

 The role of uric acid in gout has been clearly defined and understood.
 As a result of this and the wide availability of relevant medications, gout is a very controllable form of arthritis.